Florica Bagdasar

-Florica Bagdasar (née Ciumetti) (January 24, 1901 in Monastir/Bitola, Ottoman Empire – December 19, 1978 in Bucharest) was a Romanian neuropsychiatrist, who was the first woman minister in Romania at the Ministry of Health between 1946 and 1948.
+Florica Bagdasar (née Ciumetti) (January 24, 1901 – December 19, 1978) was a Romanian neuropsychiatrist, who was the first woman minister in Romania at the Ministry of Health between 1946 and 1948.

 Biographical data and education

 Florica Ciumetti came from an Aromanian family.
 Her father was Sterie Ciumetti, a bridge and road engineer, as well as a high school mathematics teacher.
 Her mother was Anastasia Ciumetti (née Papahagi); her brother, Pericle Papahagi, was an acknowledged authority on the life and languages of the Romance-speaking peoples from south of the Danube, the Aromanians.
+She was also related to the Aromanian historian and philologist Nicolae Șerban Tanașoca, more precisely being the second cousin of his mother.
 Florica started high school at the Pompilian private boarding school (Pensionul Pompilian), but because of World War I, she had to continue high school in Moldavia, in the town of Roman, where the family had taken refuge.